zlt0518/MIE1628-2025S-Cloud-Based-Data-Analytics/A1/README.md

 If you are a Mac user, I don’t have any specific suggestions, but there should be similar tutorials available.

-Enjoy~
+Enjoy～🫶

 PS.
-Honestly, I feel like the difficulty of this assignment was intentionally designed to scare people away and make them drop the course...
+Honestly, I feel like the difficulty of this assignment was intentionally designed to scare people away and make them drop the course😅